archiskhuspe/Sentweet-Twitter-Sentiment-Analysis/README.md

 Python is a construed, all-purpose programming language.
 It accentuates code readability with the use of substantial indentation.
 The language is programmed to help programmers write well-defined, rational code for small and large projects.

-The libraries used in this project are :
+The libraries used in this project are:

 ◦ Tweepy
 ◦ Text blob